reuk/wayverb/docs/work_log/work_log.md

     * fix image-source in new raytracer formulation
 * scroll to zoom?
 * raytracer octree implementation
+* test raytracer, try to find why disparity between implementations ocurrs

 TODO
 ----

 * boundary modelling
-* test raytracer, try to find why disparity between implementations ocurrs
 * find out why bedroom model nodes sometimes think they are inside even when they are not

 * Get in touch with Damian Murphy with specific questions
     * about boundary modelling?

-* haart - look at audio file stuff
-    * think about whether to split into a couple of classes instead of one class
+* check for refactoring possibilities in waveguide and mesh files